 - WHO IS

 In April 2008, I was named Director of a newly created Spanish State foundation for a period of five years.
-In June 2013 I agreed to stay for a second period.
-Its full name is “Fundación Observatorio Ambiental del Puerto de Granadilla”
+In June 2013 I agreed to stay for a second period, which ended in August 2018.
+Its name is “Fundación Observatorio Ambiental Granadilla”, with acronym OAG.

 The OAG was created for the environmental vigilance of a new controversial harbour that is being constructed at Granadilla, in the South of Tenerife.
 Additionally, and imposed by the European Commission as a compensation measure, the OAG must monitor marine biodiversity in the Canary Islands (with extension to Macaronesian waters) and give advice regarding the conservation of marine species of European interest as well as for Natura 2000 protected areas in the sea.

 I started the foundation from scratch and with many “winds blowing against it”.
-At present I am proud of our achievements and especially about my team.
-It is a pleasure to go to work each morning and join them.
+After a decade of work, I am proud of our achievements and especially about my team.
+It has been a pleasure to go to work each morning and join them.
 A fantastic group of people.
-The vigilance of the port of Granadilla is on track and we are pushing to develop REDMIC, an integrated repository for marine data, which I hope can be my legacy of this final stage of my career.
-A real bingo! if it works.
+The vigilance of the port of Granadilla has been duly covered and we were pushing to develop REDMIC, an integrated repository for marine data, which I hope can be my legacy of this final stage of my career.
+You can have a look at it (see link below) and gather an idea of its achievement.
+Unfortunatelly it is still not fully developed and its continuity is not secured.
+We have adscribed REDMIC to the Creative Commons (CC) licence and placed the whole application with its documentation in GitLab (https://gitlab.com/redmic-project/info), to make it available to any interesed person or institution that wants to use it, or hopefully develop it further.

 European Centre for Nature Conservation (1994 - 2001)